- IT Services

 The best time to plan was yesterday.
 But the second-best time to address a crisis of this magnitude is today.
 Let's do a deep dive into this new normal and examine the steps you should take and the tools you will need to navigate the new world of business with a remote workforce.

 This moment of uncertainty is sure to raise questions about productivity.
 For one thing, we have differing generational attitudes: baby boomers who recognize the unique value add of shaking hands and conducting business face-to-face, and younger generations, some of whom are digital natives, who have never known a world without WiFi or at least constant connectivity.
-For generation X, Y, Z or millennials, working from home may be a relatively easy transition—one which enables them to follow up on an email at all hours, not to mention, respond to crises swiftly and seamlessly.
+For generation X, Y, Z, or millennials, working from home may be a relatively easy transition—one which enables them to follow up on an email at all hours, not to mention, respond to crises swiftly and seamlessly.
 And while the generational divide may lead to fears that productivity will take a nosedive when your workforce goes remote, studies show that is likely not the case.
-In fact, the Stanford Institute for Economic Policy Research found in a study of 16,000 people, that telecommuting led to a 13% improvement of employee performance on average, over a nine-month time period.
+In fact, the Stanford Institute for Economic Policy Research found in a study of 16,000 people, that telecommuting led to a 13% improvement in employee performance on average, over a nine-month time period.

 That productivity was dependent upon one vital factor.
 Remote employees need the right tools to be effective and productive from their home office.
 We get into the specifics about the tools you need in place below.
-But first, let's look more closely at companies themselves, and where you might be from a preparedness perspective.
+But first, let's look more closely at the companies themselves, and where you might be from a preparedness perspective.

 "Companies are trying to figure out how they can have their employees work from home and be as close to 100% productive as possible," explains Kris Kilgard, Director of Sales with Locknet Managed IT.
 Kilgard says today's companies fall into two categories.

 Companies which were most ready for this new normal that started in recent weeks were likely to be regulated entities, which are required to create pandemic policies, among many other policy requirements they face.
 These companies dedicated resources to creating a policy at some point, and many probably thought they would never need it.
 Of course, that time—in hindsight—was well-spent, and these companies were better prepared to seamlessly continue serving their customers while pivoting with these changing times.
-Locknet Managed IT is among the regulated industries, which is why the company is well positioned to continue operations without delay, and help other companies transition to working from home and support their remote workforces.
+Locknet Managed IT is among the regulated industries, which is why the company is well positioned to continue operations without delay, and help other companies transition to work from home and support their remote workforces.

 If your organization has a pandemic policy in place, you're off to a solid start for this new chapter in the business world.
 Yet, gaps are likely to surface throughout the process.
 When that occurs, there is great value in finding the right technology partner to circumnavigate those challenges.